Della Moneta: Summary

 Della Moneta is divided into five sections, covering what are still seen today as the standard aspects of monetary theory.
 These include the origin of money, its value (including inflation and deflation), interest, and monetary policy.

 The Origin of Money

-The author, only 23 years old at the time, started with the history of Italian coinage, going back to the Greeks and Romans.
+The author started with the history of Italian coinage, going back to the Greeks and Romans.
 Discarding the contemporary view of the origin of money through centrally planned contracts, Galiani proposes that money tends to arise spontaneously, through the need for trade, anticipating the Austrian school of economics by well over a century.
-He describes a sort of thought experiment, in which a government would attempt to trade or confiscate through taxes a portion of all goods in the kingdom, until it finds that the plunder is too diverse and complex to manage, and would then turn to demanding only the trade equivalent in some simple commodities that happen to have the traits seen as useful for money at the time, like compactness, ease of distribution and ease of storage.
+He describes a sort of thought experiment, in which a government would attempt to trade or confiscate through taxing a portion of all goods in the kingdom, until it finds that the plunder is too diverse and complex to manage, and would then turn to demanding only the trade equivalent in some simple commodities that happen to have the traits seen as useful for money at the time, like compactness, ease of distribution and ease of storage.